Honda CBR1000RR 0-60 mph in 3.09 seconds

 17-19 Honda CBR1000RR Dyno Curve

-It is insane to imagine that in 2017 the CBR1000RR and making 175 horsepower at the wheels and yet still as if history is repeating itself the 2017 CBR1000RR was the least powerful of the 1000 cc Superbikes of the time.
+It is insane to imagine that in 2017 the Honda CBR1000RR made 175 horsepower at the wheels, yet still as if history is repeating itself, it still remained the least powerful of the 1000 cc Superbikes of the time.

 The only weakness would be below 5000 rpm which is a point where many rivals offer considerably more thrust.